For US residents only.

 Since KYMRIAH is made from your own white blood cells, your health care provider has to take some of your blood.
 This is called “leukapheresis.”
 It takes 3 to 6 hours and may need to be repeated.
 A tube (intravenous catheter) will be placed in your vein to collect your blood.

 Your blood cells are frozen and sent to the manufacturing site to make KYMRIAH.
-It takes about 3 to 4 weeks from the time your cells are received at the manufacturing site and shipped back to your health care provider, but the time may vary.
+It takes about 3 to 4 weeks from the time your cells are received at the manufacturing site and shipped back to your health care provider, but this timing, and success rates, can vary.
+Your treatment team can help guide you through the process.

 Before you get KYMRIAH, your health care provider may give you chemotherapy for a few days to prepare your body.

 When your body is ready, your health care provider will give you KYMRIAH through a tube (intravenous catheter) in your vein.
-This usually takes less than one hour.
+This usually takes less than 1 hour.

 You should plan to stay within 2 hours of the location where you received your treatment for at least 4 weeks after getting KYMRIAH.
 Your health care provider will check to see if your treatment is working and help you with any side effects that occur.